-The Genomic Applications Partnership Program supports large-scale projects led through partnerships between academic researchers and Canadian companies.
-The goal is to translate advances in genomic research into tangible, marketable solutions.
+The Genomic Applications Partnership Program – Commercialization and Adoption supports projects carried out in partnership between academic research teams and Receptors.
+The goal is to translate advances in genomic research into concrete and marketable solutions.

 Program Objectives